Medical Assisting Program

 • Perform the administrative and clinical skills of a Medical Assistant under the supervision and instruction of Medical Assisting faculty with a grade of 78% of better in each class.

-• Perform the skills of a Medical Assistant under the supervising provider as evaluated by successfully completing a clinical practicum with a grade of 78% or higher
+• Perform the skills of a Medical Assistant under a supervising provider as evaluated by successfully completing a clinical practicum with a grade of 78% or higher.

 Accreditation

-IVCC is seeking accreditation by the Commission on Accreditation of Allied Health Education Programs.
-Our initial accreditation visit is scheduled for August 2024.
-Successful completion of the program and receipt of a certificate from IVCC allows the individual to sit for a national exam through the American Association of Medical Assistants (AAMA) Pilot Program OR the American Medical Technologists (AMT).
+Successful completion of the program and receipt of a certificate from IVCC allows the individual to sit for a national exam through the American Association of Medical Assistants (AAMA) OR the American Medical Technologists (AMT).

 Affordability